-The Office of Social Justice Ministry (formerly Catholic Social Action) strives to build the capacity of the diocesan Church to act effectively in defense of human dignity, human rights and the pursuit of justice and peace.
-Staff members interact with the community at large through efforts such as homeless shelters, food pantries, meal programs, welfare reform, violence prevention, healthcare and advocacy.
-Whenever possible, an ecumenical and interfaith perspective is sought.
+Social Justice Ministry / Dignity of the Human Person strives to build the capacity of the diocesan Church to act effectively in defense of human dignity, human rights and the pursuit of justice and peace.
+The following events, programs, resources, services, and grants are directed and coordinated by office staff.

-The CRS Fair Trade Program creates opportunities to make trade fairer for poor people overseas, through the choices we make about what we eat, drink and buy.
+Fair Trade Programs create opportunities to make trade fairer for poor people overseas, through the choices we make about what we eat, drink and buy.
 Fair Trade is a new model of international trade, one that is built on right relationships between us and the people overseas who create the items we consume – relationships that respect human dignity, promote economic justice and cultivate global solidarity.

 We interact with the community at large in efforts that are based on Catholic Social Teaching, and are committed to empowering Catholics to put their faith in action – in their homes, in their communities, and in the public square.

 We encourage regular correspondence with legislators urge Catholics to become regular visitors to local district offices.
 We are available to help parishes and their committees plan and prepare for a variety of advocacy activities.

 Forming Consciences for Faithful Citizenship and resources to help Catholics reflect on their duties as faithful citizens.